FrederickAlt/FrederickAlt.github.io/README.md

 ### Styling

 The site uses Tailwind CSS.
-Customize colors in `src/config/site.config.ts` under the `theme.colors` section.
+Customize colors in `site.config.ts` under the `theme.colors` section.
 Changes are automatically applied throughout the site.

 ### Topics

-Topics are defined in `src/config/site.config.ts`.
+Topics are defined in `site.config.ts`.
 Add new topics to the `topics` array with:
 - `name`: Display name
 - `slug`: URL-friendly slug
 - `description`: Topic description